JeanneDuPre/streamlit_datatscience_apps/README.md

 A few steps are still pending:
 1. Same size of the diagrams in the middle
 2. Adding an arrow chart
-3. Adding two charts with altair
+3. Adding two charts with altair (combo chart)